attento/balancer/README.md

 balancer
 ========

-Balancer is a load-balancer for the Container age.
+Balancer is a load-balancer for the Container age, easy and battery included.

 ## Features:

 - Rest API to handle configuration.
 - Is Crazy fast.
+- Hot-reloading of configuration: filters and Upstreams.
+- Graceful shutdown http connections and drain it before close connections.
+- Event system.

+Coming soon ...

+- HTTPS
 - Config watcher: push notification when the config file is changed, or the config on Consul/Etcd/Zookeeper is changed.
-- Work with Docker and Docker-Swarm (*) automatically get nodes on services with Consul/Etcd/Zookeeper and docker-swarm
+- Work with Docker and Docker-Swarm automatically get nodes from services like Consul/Etcd/Zookeeper and docker-swarm
-- If an Upstream is down or give bad response, it use the fallback. (*)
+- If an Upstream is down or give bad response, it use the fallback.
+- Fallback and Circuit breaker.
-- Hot-reloading of configuration.
+- WebSocket.
-- Graceful shutdown http connections and drain it before close connections.

-(*) to be completed.

 ```
  HTTP[s] requests